Lee Maye: Major league baseball

 A 1965 ankle injury hurt his season and career.
 On May 1, he hurt his right knee and ankle.
 To his surprise, after appearing in only 15 games for the Braves, on May 23, he was traded to the Houston Astros for Ken Johnson and Jim Beauchamp.
 Maye went on to play in 108 games for the Astros that year, hitting .251 with only three home runs.
 Playing his 1966 home games in the Astrodome, he hit .288 with 9 home runs. in 115 games.
-On August 11, 1966, he once again had five hits in a game (four hits and a double), this time against the Cubs.
+On August 11, 1966, he once again had five hits in a game (four singles and a double), this time against the Cubs.
 Huey Meaux managed his music career during this time.
 Meaux got him studio time with JAMIE and regular bookings at popular Houston nightclubs.

 The Astros traded him to Cleveland before the 1967 season for Jim Landis, Jim Weaver and Doc Edwards.
 He hit .259 in 115 games.
 In 1968, the year of the pitcher, Maye hit .281 in 109 games.
 Maye was traded to the Washington Senators during the 1969 season for Bill Denehy and cash.
 He batted .290 with 9 home runs for the Senators, in only 71 games.
 He had personality issues with Manager Ted Williams as a manager, but respected his knowledge.

 In 1970, again under Williams, he played in only 96 games, hitting .263, when he was released by the Senators.
-He was claimed by the White Sox toward the end fo the 1970 season.
+He was claimed by the White Sox toward the end of the 1970 season.
 He played his final major league year in 1971 with the White Sox, hitting .205 in only 44 at bats.
-All, or most, of his MLB career was during baseball's second deadball era, with the major league scoring draught running from 1963-72.
+All, or most, of his MLB career was during baseball's second deadball era, with the major league scoring draught running from 1963 to 1972.

 Lee Maye said, "The greatest thrill is not getting to the major leagues.
 It's staying there.
 I played 13 seasons when they had only 16 teams and I think that was a great accomplishment for me."